Our Size Charts especially for the Sapphire

 A standard size table is a handy tool for a first assessment.
 However, sapphire sizes or carat weights may vary depending on the depth of the sapphire.
 The rough stone tells the cutter the ideal depth for an even colour distribution, without a window and the best brilliance of the final faceted sapphire.
 Therefore please consider the following chart as just a rough point of reference.

-For Various Cuts: Approximate Weights (ct) – Sizes in Millimeters (mm)
+For Various Shapes and Cuts: Carat Weights (ct) and Dimensions (mm)

 All measurements are upon ideal cut proportions.
-Due to variance in height and shape of the pavilion of sapphires, the carat weight & dimensions can vary greatly.
+Due to variance in height and shape of the pavilion of sapphires, the carat weight & dimensions can vary.

-In case you need any help with dimensions and size please contact us.
+Buy sapphires or buy gemstones is not easy trust an expert best.
+In case you need any help with dimensions and sizes please contact us.

 A hybrid of the princess and emerald cut, the Asscher cut is characterized by a distinct X in the gemstone’s table, cropped corners, and step-cuts to maximize a gem’s clarity.
 The name given by the Asscher brothers who developed the cut in 1902.